GuillermoX/My-First-3D-Renderer/README.md

 ## How to compile and run with makefile:
 The project includes a makefile whith the following rules:

+Compile the program:
 ```
 make
 ```

-Compile the program.
+Run the default model with its texture:
 ```
 make run
 ```

-Run the default model with its texture.
+Start the gdb debugger with the main.c file:
 ```
 make debug
 ```

-Start the gdb debugger with the main.c file.
+Delete all binary files:
 ```
 make clean
 ```
-Delete all binary files.

 ## Binary parameters and flags: